 2025 Virtual Forum

-This two-day Virtual Forum wil take place on February 4, 2025 and February 5, 2025 from 1:00 to 4:00 pm Eastern Time.
+This two-day Virtual Forum took place on February 4, 2025 and February 5, 2025 from 1:00 to 4:00 pm Eastern Time.

 Alternative justice practices, rooted in the knowledge, traditions and care practices of Indigenous, Black, and racialized communities, include not only restorative and transformative justice, but also a range of diverse culturally grounded and community-based approaches.
 In the context of GBV, these practices play a crucial role in community responses, emphasizing empowerment, healing, relationships and accountability, while shifting away from punitive carceral models of justice.
-While alternative justice practices have, at times, been adapted or repurposed within mainstream systems, this Forum will aim to explore how these practices are deeply rooted in diverse cultural traditions and their role in challenging historical and ongoing colonial structures of power, as well as resisting broader systems and institutions of power.
+While alternative justice practices have, at times, been adapted or repurposed within mainstream systems, this Forum aimed to explore how these practices are deeply rooted in diverse cultural traditions and their role in challenging historical and ongoing colonial structures of power, as well as resisting broader systems and institutions of power.

 Anchored in its roots, alternative justice practices offer restorative and transformative potential to prevent, respond to, and address GBV, which often stems from colonial power structures.
 It is important to consider reimagining how we approach justice, grounding our work in decolonized practices, with the goal of creating a more just, healing, and transformative system for addressing GBV.